 Single Meal Fast (carrot or root vegetable juice fasting)

-Drink 350~500cc carrot or root vegetable juices (Breuss juice is ideal) and sufficient quantity of pure filtered water in the morning everyday.
+Drink 350~500cc carrot or root vegetable juices and sufficient quantity of pure filtered water in the morning everyday would help to increase the basal temperature.
 It’s effective against the following health problems:

 Aches and pains, polycythemia vera – thickening of blood*, allergy, black spots, liver spots, eye problems, overweight, high blood pressure, diabetes, gout, hyperlipomia, fatty liver**, renal diseases and cancers.